deepstreamIO/deepstream.io/README.md

 ==============================================
 A scalable server for realtime apps
 ----------------------------------------------
 Deepstream is a clusterable server that provides everything necessary to build powerful realtime applications.
-It’s written in nodeJs and freely available under a MIT license.
+It’s written in nodeJs and freely available under a AGPL-3.0 license.
 To learn more, please visit http://deepstream.io/

 * Stores and syncs data in realtime
 * Built in node.js
 * Works for browsers, backend & mobile
 * Scales via clustering
 * Exceptionally fast & easy to use
-* Open Source and free (MIT License)
+* Open Source and free

 ## Documentation